Tyrrrz/CliFx/Readme.md

 [![Downloads](https://img.shields.io/nuget/dt/CliFx.svg)](https://nuget.org/packages/CliFx)
 [![Donate](https://img.shields.io/badge/donate-$$$-purple.svg)](https://tyrrrz.me/donate)

-CliFx is a simple to use but powerful framework for building command line applications.
-Its primary goal is to completely take over the user input layer, letting you focus more on writing your application.
-This framework uses a declarative approach for defining commands, avoiding excessive boilerplate code and complex configurations.
+CliFx is a simple to use, yet powerful framework for building command line applications.
+Its primary goal is to completely take over the user input layer, letting you forget about the infrastructure and instead focus on writing your application.
+This framework uses a declarative class-first approach for defining commands, avoiding excessive boilerplate code and complex configurations.

-_CliFx is to command line interfaces what ASP.NET Core is to web applications._
+An important property of CliFx, when compared to some other libraries, is that it's not just a parser -- it's a complete application framework.
+The main goal of the library is to provide a consistent and enjoyable development experience when building command line applications.
+At its core, CliFx is highly opinionated, giving preference to convention over configuration, strictness over extensibility, consistency over ambiguity, and so on.

 ## Download